 PLEASE HELP US TO SAVE PENGUINS

-Adopt a penguin of your very own - you choose its name - the perfect gift for any animal lover
+adopt a penguin - choose its name - help save penguins - the perfect gift.

 Our work to save penguins has featured in TV documentaries around the world.
 You can view TV documentaries featuring our work on YouTube in (ENGLISH), (GERMAN), and (SPANISH).
 We also featured in BBC TV's highly acclaimed series (VIEW THIS PROGRAMME).The Falkland Islands are best known for their penguins, with five breeding species and over a million penguins in total.
 That is a lot of penguins, but Falklands penguins numbered over 6 million in 1984.
 This massive decline of 5 million penguins results from commercial fishing, which has placed Falklands penguins in urgent need of protection.
 (See Revista Chilena de Historia Natural (2002): The decline of Falkland Islands penguins in the presence of a commercial fishing industry).